 If you're trying to work out which Waterpik is best, especially if you're buying a water flosser for the first time, all the different options can be quite confusing.
 Some offer just one or two basic settings while others have different features which may or may not be of any use to you.
 So enough wondering about cordless and countertop; Ultra, Advanced and Plus; all is about to become much clearer.

-In this guide we will review and compare the top Waterpik flossers available in the UK for 2020.
+This guide will review and compare the top Waterpik flossers available in the UK for 2022.
 Whether you're replacing an old one or purchasing your first Waterpik, we hope you find this information useful.

 Table of contents

 What is a Waterpik water flosser?

 Let's begin by answering an important question: What's a Waterpik water flosser?